 Keep your motor happy with these simple habits:

-• Check mounting bolts monthly
+- Check mounting bolts monthly.

-• Listen for unusual sounds—a whining motor might need professional attention
+- Listen for unusual sounds—a whining motor might need professional attention.

 Remember, the "best" motor depends on your riding style.
-Test ride different systems at local shops—your legs (and smile) will tell you which one clicks!
+Test ride different systems at local shops—your legs and smile will tell you which one clicks!